IGF 2023 WS #386 Safeguarding the free flow of information amidst conflict

 Expected Outcomes

-The session aims to create a concise working document outlining the main threats to freedom of expression discussed by participants; identifying existing protections under international human rights law and international humanitarian law that should guide actions by States and ICT companies, while also highlighting potential gaps.
+The session aims to identifying existing priorities in better understanding threats to freedom of expression and access to information in conflicts and which protections under international human rights law and international humanitarian law that should guide actions by States and ICT companies, while also highlighting potential gaps.
 These insights will inform ARTICLE 19's upcoming report, providing policy recommendations on freedom of expression in armed conflicts and shaping ARTICLE 19’s future work in this area.
-Additionally, the session and subsequent efforts by ARTICLE 19, the ICRC, and other stakeholders in the field of freedom of expression, digital rights, and armed conflicts might eventually contribute to the development of a guiding document similar to the Tallinn Manual on Cyber Warfare, which identifies how international law applies to cyber conflicts and cyber warfare
+Additionally, the session and subsequent efforts by ARTICLE 19, the ICRC, and other stakeholders in the field of freedom of expression, digital rights, and armed conflicts might eventually contribute to the development of a set of principles on freedom of expression in armed conflicts.

 Hybrid Format: During the session, the on-site moderator will closely collaborate with the online moderator to gather input from online participants via the chat function and facilitate oral contributions.
 The session will be divided into two parts.
 In the first part, on-site and online participants will engage in an interactive discussion, featuring case studies of international and non-international armed conflicts.
 These case studies will highlight the primary threats to freedom of expression during conflicts and their impact on civilians.
-The second part will involve breakout groups, conducted both online and offline.
-These groups will identify the key rules that apply to States and ICT companies in conflict situations, while also pinpointing any existing gaps that need developing.
-At the conclusion of the session, each online and on-site breakout group will present the main discussion points from their respective groups.
-The on-site moderator will then summarize the main conclusions and potential action points.
+The second part will identify the key rules that apply to States and ICT companies in conflict situations, while also pinpointing any existing gaps that need developing.